Big Cartel Review

 Hardware & Software Requirements

 As a fully-hosted, web-based platform, Big Cartel doesn’t have any hardware or software requirements.
-Just be sure to keep your basic tools (computer, internet, and web browser) current and functional for optimal use.
+Just be sure your computer, internet, and web browser are current and functional for optimal use.
+Big Cartel supports the following browsers:

-Big Cartel also offers mobile apps that you can use to manage your store from anywhere.
-These apps are available for Android (4.4+) and iOS (12.0+).
+Big Cartel also offers free mobile apps you can use to manage your store from anywhere.
+These apps are available for Android and iOS.

 Specific Size Of Business

-Big Cartel is designed for makers and artists who sell their handmade products.
-Big Cartel is not robust enough to handle a high volume of transactions, but it works well for small sellers.
+Big Cartel is designed for makers and artists who sell handmade and creative products.
+The software is not robust enough to handle a high volume of transactions, and each plan includes limits on product listings.
+For these reasons, Big Cartel will work best for smaller sellers.

 Ease Of Use

-I will say, however, that part of this simplicity is due to the limited number of features in the dashboard and the design editor.
-This limited functionality and simplicity would be frustrating to a more advanced user or a merchant who deals with more products and orders.
 At the same time, though, I think Big Cartel is just right for a lot of artists.
-If you’d prefer to focus your energy on making products instead of tweaking your site’s code, Big Cartel may be the right approach.
+If you’d prefer to focus your energy on making products instead of tweaking your site’s code, Big Cartel may be the right approach for you.

 Although Big Cartel’s admin is fairly simple in terms of features, there are a few that you should note: